Existence and phase structure of random inverse limit measures: Existence and phases of P olya-tree histogram limits

 while the sequence $(A_{\vep\omicron_m})_{m\geq0}$ decreases to $\emptyset$.
 Hence, the mean measures $G_\al$ do not define a measure (on the ring that is formed by the union of all $\sigma(\al)$, $\al\in\scrA$), which precludes the existence of a Borel probability measure $\Pi$ on $M^1(\scrX)$ with the tight topology (if $\Pi$ would exist, $B\mapsto\int P(B)\dd\Pi$ would define a Borel mean measure). \end{proof} \begin{remark} The above applies to examples with $\scrX=\RR$ as well, but in that case, we have to require, in addition to (\ref{eq:Polyaexistence}), that,

-because aside from the open, left-sided boundaries of half-open intervals $A\in\al$, there are directions towards $\pm\infty$ where mass can `leak away' in the limit. \end{remark} \begin{example} It is well known \citep{Lavine92}, that a P\'olya tree histogram system with defining parameters $\{(\be_{\vep0},\be_{\vep1}):\vep\in\scrE\}$ that satisfy,
+because aside from the open, left-sided boundaries of half-open intervals $A\in\al$, there are directions towards $\pm\infty$ where mass can `leak away' in the limit. \end{remark} \begin{example} It is well known \citep{Lavine92}, that a P\'olya-tree histogram system with defining parameters $\{(\be_{\vep0},\be_{\vep1}):\vep\in\scrE\}$ that satisfy,

 for all $\vep\in\scrE$, coincides with a Dirichlet histogram system (not on all of $\scrA_0$, but on a smaller set of dyadic partitions $\scrA$ that resolves $\scrX$, generated by a basis).
-Accordingly, such Dirichlet-P\'olya tree histogram systems have limits that are Radon probability measures on $M^1(\scrX)$ with the tight topology, and the resulting random element $P$ of $M^1(\scrX)$ is in the \emph{random-atomic phase}. \end{example}
+Accordingly, such Dirichlet-P\'olya-tree histogram systems have limits that are Radon probability measures on $M^1(\scrX)$ with the tight topology, and the resulting random element $P$ of $M^1(\scrX)$ is in the \emph{random-atomic phase}. \end{example}

 In the example below, we make a choice for the parameters $\{(\be_{\vep0},\be_{\vep1}):\vep\in\scrE\}$ that gives rise to a coherent histogram system without a tight limit.
 This choice is not singular by construction, in the sense that parameters either grow very large or vanish in the limit: for all $\vep\in\scrE$, we have $\be_{\vep0}^2+\be_{\vep1}^2=1$.
 To introduce the example, we define the following function on $\scrE$. \begin{definition} In the standard construction of Cantor space as a subspace $\scrC$ of $[0,1]$ by successive deletions of open mid-sections of intervals, we define the \emph{Cantor mid-point function} $x$ that parametrizes the set of all mid-points of deleted intervals in terms of finite binary sequences: $x:\scrE\to[0,1]$ maps $\vep\in\scrE_m$ to the midpoint of the interval that is deleted in the $m$-th transition in the construction of the set $\scrC$: for example, $x(\vep_\emptyset)=1/2$ in $\scrE_0$, $x(0)=1/6$, $x(1)=5/6$ in $\scrE_1$, $x(00)=1/18$, $x(01)=5/18$, $x(10)=13/18$, $x(11)=17/18$ in $\scrE_2$, \etc. \end{definition} \begin{example} Take $\scrX=\RR$ with a \emph{dyadic tree} of partitions as defined in example~\ref{ex:coherentbutnoPi}, and, for all $m\geq0$, $\vep\in\scrE_m$,